NavyTitanium/EITest-trigger/README.md

 # EITest-trigger
-Trigger content injection on demand from the EITest C2
+Trigger content injection on demand from the EITest C2.

+This PHP script is based on the original malicious script deobfuscated and highly modified.
+It will fake a client browsing a website and ask for content injection to the EITest malware C2.

+Can be used to track malicious campaigns with the bash script provided.
 ## Usage
 ```
 [root@localhost]# php eitest.php "User Agent string"